 Round Robin selects servers in turns.
 This is the default algorithm.

-Selects the server with the least number of connections--it is recommended for longer sessions.
+Selects the server with the least number of connections.
+This is recommended for longer sessions.
 Servers in the same backend are also rotated in a round-robin fashion.

-This selects which server to use based on a hash of the source IP i.e. your user's IP address.
-This is one method to ensure that a user will connect to the same server.
+This selects which server to use based on a hash of the source IP address that users are making requests from.
+This method ensures that the same users will connect to the same servers.

 HAProxy uses health checks to determine if a backend server is available to process requests.
 This avoids having to manually remove a server from the backend if it becomes unavailable.
-The default health check is to try to establish a TCP connection to the server i.e. it checks if the backend server is listening on the configured IP address and port.
+The default health check is to try to establish a TCP connection to the server.

-If a server fails a health check, and therefore is unable to serve requests, it is automatically disabled in the backend i.e. traffic will not be forwarded to it until it becomes healthy again.
+If a server fails a health check, and therefore is unable to serve requests, it is automatically disabled in the backend, and traffic will not be forwarded to it until it becomes healthy again.
 If all servers in a backend fail, the service will become unavailable until at least one of those backend servers becomes healthy again.

-For certain types of backends, like database servers in certain situations, the default health check is insufficient to determine whether a server is still healthy.
+For certain types of backends, like database servers, the default health check is not necessarily to determine whether a server is still healthy.

-Nginx - A fast and reliable web server that can also be used for proxy and load-balancing purposes.
-Nginx is often used in conjunction with HAProxy for its caching and compression capabilities
+The Nginx web server can also be used as a standalone proxy server or load balancer, and is often used in conjunction with HAProxy for its caching and compression capabilities.

-The layer 4 and 7 load balancing setups described before both use a load balancer to direct traffic to one of many backend servers.
+The layer 4 and 7 load balancing setups described in this tutorial both use a load balancer to direct traffic to one of many backend servers.
 However, your load balancer is a single point of failure in these setups; if it goes down or gets overwhelmed with requests, it can cause high latency or downtime for your service.

-A high availability (HA) setup is an infrastructure without a single point of failure.
+A high availability (HA) setup is broadly defined as infrastructure without a single point of failure.
 It prevents a single server failure from being a downtime event by adding redundancy to every layer of your architecture.
 A load balancer facilitates redundancy for the backend layer (web/app servers), but for a true high availability setup, you need to have redundant load balancers as well.

-Here is a diagram of a basic high availability setup:
+Here is a diagram of a high availability setup:

-Now that you have a basic understanding of load balancing and know of a few ways that HAProxy facilitate your load balancing needs, you have a solid foundation to get started on improving the performance and reliability of your own server environment.
+Now that you have an understanding of load balancing, and know how to make use of HAProxy, you have a solid foundation to get started on improving the performance and reliability of your own server environment.